Eilonasraf/E-Commerce-Website-Project/README.md

 - **Data Visualization**: D3.js for creating interactive and dynamic graphs for the admin dashboard.
 - **APIs**:
   - Currency Conversion API: For real-time USD to ILS conversion.
-  - Twitter and Facebook APIs: For integrating social media functionalities.
+  - Twitter API For integrating social media functionalities.

 ## Project Structure